Diogo-d-Souza/movie-explorer/README.md

 # Movie Explorer

-This project was developed for a technical challenge with the aim of listing the top 200 highest-rated movies by consuming the TMDB public API.
+This project was developed with the aim of listing the top 200 highest-rated movies by consuming the TMDB public API.

 ## Features